Daniel Grey: Football career

 In 1877, Grey, described as "a busy player and tremendous worker", played (and scored) for Druids in the inaugural Welsh Cup tie, contributing £15 to the FAW's fund to purchase a trophy.
 Druids reached the final on 30 March 1878, losing 1–0 to local rivals Wrexham.

 Grey's second international appearance came a week before the Cup Final, on 23 March 1878, in a 6–0 defeat by Scotland at the original Hampden Park.

 Later career

 Grey had retired from active playing by 1880, but continued to attend Druids and Wrexham matches as a spectator.
 In his medical capacity, he was often called upon to tend to injured players.
 In 1889, a Welsh Cup match between Wrexham and Westminster Rovers became particularly violent and Grey was called upon to lecture the players about their behaviour.

-Grey continued to live in Ruabon, where he died in February 1900, in his early 50s.
+Grey continued to live in Ruabon, where he died in February 1900 aged 51.

+He was buried in Rhosymedre Church Cemetery.